google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 <img src="images/Modern-Image20.png" alt="XNConvert app on Mac where a number of
         images have been converted to WebP"
          />
-XnConvert supports batch image optimisation, allowing straight-forward conversion from source files to WebP and other formats.
-In addition to compression, XnConvert can also help with metadata stripping, cropping, color depth customisation and other transforms.
+XnConvert supports batch image optimization, allowing straight-forward conversion from source files to WebP and other formats.
+In addition to compression, XnConvert can also help with metadata stripping, cropping, color depth customization and other transforms.

 Some of the options listed on the xnview website include: